Human evolution: Evidence from genetics

 Genetic evidence has also been employed to compare species within the genus Homo, investigating gene flow between early modern humans and Neanderthals, and to enhance the understanding of the early human migration patterns and splitting dates.
 By comparing the parts of the genome that are not under natural selection and which therefore accumulate mutations at a fairly steady rate, it is possible to reconstruct a genetic tree incorporating the entire human species since the last shared ancestor.

 Each time a certain mutation (single-nucleotide polymorphism) appears in an individual and is passed on to his or her descendants, a haplogroup is formed including all of the descendants of the individual who will also carry that mutation.
 By comparing mitochondrial DNA which is inherited only from the mother, geneticists have concluded that the last female common ancestor whose genetic marker is found in all modern humans, the so-called mitochondrial Eve, must have lived around 200,000 years ago.

 Human evolutionary genetics studies how human genomes differ among individuals, the evolutionary past that gave rise to them, and their current effects.
 Differences between genomes have anthropological, medical and forensic implications and applications.
 Genetic data can provide important insight into human evolution.

+In May 2023, scientists reported a more complicated pathway of human evolution than previously understood.
+According to the studies, humans evolved from different places and times in Africa, instead of from a single location and period of time.